ghassan6/server-client-game/README.md

 # server-client-game
+## overview
-## a multi-threaded Java TCP game , where a player connect to the server, and play 5 multi-choice questions. the game requeirs two playes to play
+a multi-threaded Java TCP game , where a player connect to the server, and play 5 multi-choice questions using command line argument. the game requeirs two playes to start.

+## features
+- Multi-threaded server
+- SQLite database for user authentication and game data storage
+- Client-server communication via TCP sockets

+## Technologies used
+- Java
+- SQLite
+- BCRYPT